chapulina/dolly/README.md

 ### From source

-Install instructions for Ubuntu Bionic.
+Install instructions for Ubuntu Focal or higher.

 1. Install at least one simulator, [Gazebo](http://gazebosim.org/tutorials?cat=install) or